Nish232003/Soil-Sync/README.md

 # SOIL SYNC: Predictive Soil Fertility Analysis 🌱

-SOIL SYNC is an end-to-end IoT-ML pipeline designed to predict soil fertility with 85% accuracy using real-time sensor data[cite: 16].
+SOIL SYNC is an end-to-end IoT-ML pipeline designed to predict soil fertility with 85% accuracy using real-time sensor data.
 This project provides a modern, data-driven solution for farmers to understand and improve soil health without relying on slow, manual testing methods.

 ***

 ## ✨ Key Features

-* **High-Accuracy Predictions**: Achieves 85% accuracy in predicting soil fertility levels, providing reliable insights for agricultural planning[cite: 16].
+* **High-Accuracy Predictions**: Achieves 85% accuracy in predicting soil fertility levels, providing reliable insights for agricultural planning.
-* **Multiple Model Training**: Trained and evaluated multiple classification models, including Logistic Regression and Random Forest, to ensure the best performance[cite: 17].
+* **Multiple Model Training**: Trained and evaluated multiple classification models, including Logistic Regression and Random Forest, to ensure the best performance.
-* **Real-Time Data Pipeline**: Engineered to process and analyze real-time sensor data, making it suitable for modern IoT-based farming[cite: 16].
+* **Real-Time Data Pipeline**: Engineered to process and analyze real-time sensor data, making it suitable for modern IoT-based farming.
-* **Visualization Dashboard**: Features a dashboard developed to display key soil health metrics visually, making complex data easy to understand[cite: 18].
+* **Visualization Dashboard**: Features a dashboard developed to display key soil health metrics visually, making complex data easy to understand.

 ***